Xbow System Lectures

 CAAPP with G&H Agility PSL brackets on canines and bicuspids.

-CAAPP combines incisor control with ligated twin brackets and decreased resistance to sliding with passive self-ligating brackets on canines and bicuspids, creating a "long buccal tube."
-Ligated incisors also give young patients what they ask for, colored ligatures.
+CAAPP combines incisor control with ligated twin brackets and decreased resistance to sliding with passive self-ligating brackets on canines and bicuspids, creating a “long buccal tube.”
+Ligated incisors also give young patients what they ask for, such as colored ligatures.

 .018 inch bracket slot, .018X.025 inch archwire, Carriere passive self-ligating bracket sliding on archwire with Innovation active self-ligating brackets acting as end stops.